thomas4kaese/thersite/readme.txt

-Aufruf mittels:
+Call with arguments:

-argumente
+arguments
- - f / --file	(pfad zur eingabe / template datei)
+ - f / --file	(path to input file - see template)
- - o / --output	(pfad zur ausgabedatei)
+ - o / --output	(path to output file - will be created)
- - u / -- unit	(K oder C, C ist default)
+ - u / -- unit	(K or C, C is default)

-python thersite.py -f <pfad-zur-txt.txt>
+python thersite.py -f <path-to-txt.txt>
- -> gibt Ergebnis in Konsole aus
+ -> output to console, linewise

-python thersite.py -f <pfad-zur-txt.txt> -o <pfad-zur-ausgabedatei>
+python thersite.py -f <path-to-txt.txt> -o <path-to-output>
- -> speichert Ergebnis am angebenen Pfad in angegebener Datei (wird überschrieben!)
+ -> saves results linewise to output file, will be overwritten

-python thersite.py -f <pfad-zur-txt.txt> -o <pfad-zur-ausgabedatei> -u C -> wie davor, aber temperatur ist in grad celsius!
+python thersite.py -f <path-to-txt.txt> -o <path-to-output> -u C -> like previous example, but in C